1wheel/roadtolarissa/source/_posts/2017-09-02-hurricane-how-to.md

 <script src="/hurricane/script.js"></script>

-When projections showed Hurricane Harey could bring a record setting amount of rain to Houston, the graphics desk at the New York Times started exporing ways of showing the rainfall.
+When projections showed Hurricane Harvey could bring a record setting amount of rain to Houston, the graphics desk at the New York Times started exporing ways of showing the rainfall.
 After a couple of days of scrambling, we managed to make a [map](https://www.nytimes.com/interactive/2017/08/24/us/hurricane-harvey-texas.html) showing both the accumulation and rate of rainfall:

 <img src="https://i.imgur.com/hCXJovg.gif" style="margin: 0px auto; display: block;">

 Getting this done on deadline required mashing together a couple of different web technologies, like SVG and canvas, with a grab bag of open source libraries.
-This post describes some of tricks and techniques we used to bring everything together.
+This post describes some of the tricks and techniques we used to bring everything together.

 ## Finding the data

 First we needed a data source.
-Preferably a frequently updating one, with gridded values so we could make a map with more detailed than just overlaying numbers with the total rainfall at few locations.
+Preferably a frequently updating one, with gridded values so we could make a map with more detailed information than just overlayed numbers with the total rainfall at few locations.

-The [Global Precipitation Measurement Constellation](https://pmm.nasa.gov/data-access/downloads/gpm) seemed initially seemed like a good candidate - it promised a grid of rainfall rates around the world in 30 minute slices.
-After spending most of the day wrangling netCDF files and R though, I had only managed to make map showing the path GPM satellites had traced over the earth during one of the 30 minute update windows:
+The [Global Precipitation Measurement Constellation](https://pmm.nasa.gov/data-access/downloads/gpm) initially seemed like a good candidate - it promised a grid of rainfall rates around the world in 30 minute slices.
+But after spending most of the day wrangling netCDF files and R, I had only managed to make a map showing the path GPM satellites had traced over the earth during one of the 30 minute update windows:

 <img src="https://i.imgur.com/cFAL1iC.png" style="margin: 0px auto; display: block; max-width: 573px;">

-[Interesting](https://www.youtube.com/watch?v=tHXHUc52SAw), but no where near to anything publishable.
+[Interesting](https://www.youtube.com/watch?v=tHXHUc52SAw), but nowhere near to anything publishable.
 This was particularly frustrating because the previous afternoon I had watched Josh Katz put together a [historical rainfall map](https://www.nytimes.com/interactive/2017/08/29/upshot/harvey-rainfall-where-you-live.html) using similar data and tools, but I wasn't familiar enough with the domain to duplicate his efforts quickly.
-I started to worry that I had wasted time that would have been better spent making making a map with a couple of numbers overlaid.
+I started to worry that I had wasted time that would have been better spent making a map with a couple of numbers overlaid.

 Thankfully two of my other collagues, Jugal Patel and Anjali Singhvi, found a [National Weather Service FTP](http://www.srh.noaa.gov/data/ridge2/Precip/qpehourlyshape/2017/201708/20170828/) and showed me how to convert the files to simple CSVs.
 Opening them in [QGIS](http://www.qgis.org/en/site/) showed they had exactly the data we wanted - a grid of hourly rainfall values.

 <img src="https://i.imgur.com/Vgh8uZS.png" style="margin: 0px auto; display: block; max-width: 573px;">

-A bit of bash downloaded files from the FTP, extracted them and converted them a CSV with day and hour in the file name (the 26th and 7 AM here).
+A bit of bash downloaded files from the FTP, extracted them and converted them to a CSV with the day and hour in the file name (the 26th and 7 AM here).

 ```
 URL="http://www.srh.noaa.gov/data/ridge2/Precip/qpehourlyshape/2017/201708/20170826/nws_precip_2017082607.tar.gz"